The Glenn Brown Memorial Grant for research into cystic fibrosis and bronchiectasis

 What has the grant achieved?

 We were honoured to announce the inaugural grant in April 2011.
-Thanks to the generous support of the Melbourne Cup Committee, in the past six years, we have been able to offer $300,000 towards medical research.
+Thanks to the generous support of the Melbourne Cup Committee, in the past seven years, we have been able to offer $400,000 towards medical research.
 Each year the winner of the grant presents their findings to the attendees and donors of the Melbourne Cup Luncheon.

 A/Prof Graham Hall, Telethon Kids Institute

-Prof Hall use the funding for research into an assessment of sensitive outcome measures for monitoring pulmonary exacerbations in young children with cystic fibrosis.
+Prof Hall investigated the sensitive outcome measures for monitoring pulmonary exacerbations in young children with cystic fibrosis.

 Dr Anna Tai, Respiratory Consultant, Sir Charles Gairdner Hospital